bentomhall/nih-system/homebrewery/world/geography.md

 The hub here is the Dream Titan’s Throne.
 This enormous (and physically inconsistent) castle, seemingly made of wood, rock, and bone changes from day to day; its inhabitants (mostly the fey) migrate around from “room” to “room” lest they get swallowed up in the dream and never awaken.

-The Waste is a cancer, a stain that propagates across Shadow collapsing layers into each other and transforming them into a blasted desert where demons and devils fight endless battles and the spirits of those who died there or chose to fight there struggle for survival.
-The Waste grows in the reflection of places where mortals summon demons, allow undead to continue to exist, or where a great number of souls died in agony (such as the events of Moon's Fall).
+The Waste is a cancer, a stain that propagates across Shadow collapsing layers into each other and into a blasted waste where demons and devils fight endless battles and the spirits of those who died there...or chose to fight there struggle for survival.
+The Waste grows in the reflection of places where mortals summon demons, allow undead to continue to exist, or where great and blasphemous events occurred (such as the events of Moon's Fall).
 Those that die in those areas are condemned to the waste unless they manage to escape.
-Many orders of druids and others exist to heal the Waste (by healing corresponding area in the Mortal) where possible.
+Many orders of druids and others exist to heal the Waste where possible.

 ### The Elemental Plane
 The Elemental Plane acts as the sink of aether and the source of Quartus's seasons, as well as the maintenance agents.
 From here, elemental forces, led by the Elemental Lords, bring fresh water, air, heat, and replenish the minerals within the planet.
 While the plane is one contiguous sphere equal in size to the Mortal or Astral, most consider it to be partitioned into either 12 or 18 sections.
 Within approximately twice the radius of Eua, it is one unified thing.
 All that exists there is luminous aether and the strange elementals native to that state.
 No condensed matter can exist here naturally, as the tides of light tear it apart.
 Further out (to just past the orbit of Secundus and Tertius), the four-fold elements begin to make their disparate natures known, resulting in four Prime Elementals (Earth, Fire, Air, and Water).
 The boundaries between them are still quite energetic, making seasons on the inner planets extremely violent in their transitions.
 Before the Cataclysm, this same four-fold division held throughout, and mixtures between the planes were unusual and confined only to the borders.
 The Cataclysm and resulting planar realignment shifted matters.